Frequently Asked Questions - Transfer Students

 How does my Advanced Placement (AP) credit transfer to Cincinnati?

-Credit for Advanced Placement examinations (AP) is granted, in most cases, for scores of 3 or higher.
+Credit for Advanced Placement examinations (AP) is granted for scores of 3 or higher.
 To find AP equivalencies, consult the AP key.
-Send your original AP scores to the Undergraduate Office of Admissions.
+Send your original AP scores to the Undergraduate Office of Admissions directly from CollegeBoard.
 AP credit cannot be granted based on other college's transcripts.

 Will my financial aid transfer to Cincinnati?